wmjasonward/laravel-creates-http-requests/README.md

 # laravel-creates-http-requests

-Trait for creating http Request objects in test cases
+Trait for creating http Request objects in test cases, works in conjunction with Laravel's MakesHttpRequests trait.